 While this may seem trivial, it’s well known that those with limited mobility have a tougher time accommodating “spontaneous” changes in schedule.
-With mobile technology, a last minute invitation for drinks, involving ride coordination/cancellation, notifying loved ones and calling for a pick-up at the end of the night is relatively simple.
+With mobile technology, a last-minute invitation for drinks, involving ride coordination/cancellation, notifying loved ones and calling for a pick-up at the end of the night is relatively simple.

 4. Stay Safe

 Many users with limited mobility rely on powered wheelchairs to move around.
 They control their chair through joysticks, head arrays, sip-and-puff controllers or switches.
-While this gives them independence to move themselves around, the risk of a breakdown causes many to stay closely tethered to family members and caregivers who can help in the case of emergency.
+While this gives them independence to move around, the risk of a breakdown causes many to stay closely tethered to family members and caregivers who can help in the case of emergency.

 5. Control their Home

 In one great example of why this is more than just a novelty, a Tecla user told us about relying on a voice-activated environmental control system to control his stereo before using Tecla.
 Unbeknownst to him, the cleaning person had cleaned the volume knob to max volume.
-He turned the stereo on through speech recognition, had it blare music at top volume, and had to wait for hours until the next caregiver arrived to coincidentally assist him with dinner preparations to have the music turned down.
+He turned the stereo on through speech recognition, had it blare music at top volume, and had to wait for hours until the next caregiver arrived to assist him with dinner preparations to have the music turned down.

 6. Download and Read Books

 A few years ago, people with poor hand dexterity would need to use expensive and outdated page-turning equipment to read books.
-With the advent of switch-accessible mobile devices, and the proliferation of e-books, Tecla users can now utilize their iPad or iPhone to download and read e-books independently and easily.
+With the advent of switch-accessible mobile devices and the proliferation of e-books, Tecla users can now utilize their iPad or iPhone to download and read e-books independently and easily.
 At first glance, it may seem like a minor benefit, but we hear time and again from users who claim that this functionality has changed their quality of life.

 Before smartphones were accessible, one of the biggest complaints we would hear is that people with mobility impairments could not access emails, text messages, or voicemails at all.
 Even with voice recognition, these communication modes are difficult to navigate.
 In addition, speech recognition like Siri is useful in quiet rooms to initiate calls, but Siri stops listening to you once a call is initiated to avoid any confusion, which makes hanging up calls impossible.
-Switch control now allows quick and robust access to these communication modes anywhere and in any environment.
+Switch Control now allows quick and robust access to these communication modes anywhere and in any environment.

-9. Participate in Social Media
+9. Participate on Social Media

 Social media is becoming the preferred method to stay in touch with family and friends and participate in communities of like-minded individuals.
 Switch-enabled mobile devices now bring those with limited mobility into these new communities and allow another mode of communication with family and peers on the go.
 David took his very first selfie with an iPhone and a Tecla Shield!